Penners/politics-odds-tracker/README.md

 ## Deploying to vercel

-add the following turso secrets to your vercel account
+add the following turso secrets to your vercel environment variables

 - DATABASE_URL
 - DATABASE_AUTH_TOKEN